LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L0/Installing_Miniconda_GIS.rst

     (C:\dev\conda3) conda create --name geopython-environment python=3.6

-and then show all environments:
+In order to show all environments that have already been created you can ask conda to list these:

 .. code::